-One of the project’s key components is helping three Indian cities prepare Low Carbon Comprehensive Mobility Plans (LCMPs).
-These plans factor in a wide range of variables, using a detailed analytic approach.
-Drawing from this data, the plans suggest alternative sustainable scenarios and strategies that help achieve both climate and development goals.
-The three cities — Udaipur, Rajkot, and Visakhapatnam —are also participating in the Indian Government's Smart Cities Mission.
+One of the projects key components was helping three Indian cities prepare Low Carbon Comprehensive Mobility Plans (LCMPs).
+These plans factored in a wide range of variables, using a detailed analytic approach.
+Drawing from this data, the plans suggested alternative sustainable scenarios and strategies that would help achieve both climate and development goals.
+The three cities — Udaipur, Rajkot, and Visakhapatnam — also participated in the Indian Government's Smart Cities Mission.

-LCMPs are developed using a step-by-step approach that includes:
+LCMPs were developed using a step-by-step approach that included:

-Visakhapatnam is located on the south-eastern coast of India.
-Vizag, as it is popularly referred to, is the seventh largest city in India and has a population that is growing even faster than...Read More
+Visakhapatnam is a city located on the southeastern coast of India.
+Vizag, as it was popularly referred to, was the country’s seventh largest city by 2010, and its rapidly growing population was...Read More

-Rajkot, the fourth-largest city in the state of Gujarat, has experienced significant growth in recent years.
+By the year 2010, Rajkot, the was the fourth-largest city in the state of Gujarat, and had experienced significant growth in recent years.
 In the previous two decades.
 The urban population...Read More

-When the project began Udaipur, the City of Lakes, is one of India’s leading tourist destinations, drawing both domestic and foreign tourists.
+When the project began Udaipur, the City of Lakes, was one of India’s leading tourist destinations, drawing both domestic and foreign tourists.
 Once the capital of the 16th -century Mewar kingdom...Read More